davidmoten/chained/README.md

 ```

 ### Copy
-Let's look at the `Person` record example again, and we'll add a static `copy` method:
+Let's look at the `Person` record example again, and we'll add a `copy` method:

 ```java
 package mine;